The Role of a Bail Bondsman

 There are inherent problems with commercial bail bonding.
 First, the defendant will pay a nonrefundable premium, usually 10 percent of the bail amount set.
 Second, the defendant or a party acting on behalf of the defendant must put down collateral for the entire bond.
 Third, should the defendant abscond, a bail bondsman is likely to hire a bounty hunter who has powers exceeding those of police officers in terms of crossing jurisdictional borders and in the use of force.

-The American Bar Association (ABA) has called for the abolition of commercial bail bonding and universal use of court deposit systems, in which the defendant provides a deposit of 10 percent of the bail to the court, which is returned after the trial (less a small administrative fee).
+Critics have called for the abolition of commercial bail bonding and universal use of court deposit systems, in which the defendant provides a deposit of 10 percent of the bail to the court, which is returned after the trial (less a small administrative fee).